ReactorScram/strzcpy/README.md

 # strzcpy

-strzcpy is the last word in C string handling.
-Use strzcpy is safer and better than strncpy or strlcpy.
+strzcpy is the last word in C string handling. strzcpy is safer and better than strncpy or strlcpy.

 ```
 /// strzcpy safely copies all of `src` to `dst`, or calls `exit()`.